Recipe Overview

 Notes

-• Baguette: You’ll need 12 to 14 slices so you may not use the whole baguette, depending on how large it is.
+• Baguette: You’ll need 12 to 14 slices so you may not use the whole baguette, depending on how large it is and how thick your slices are.

 • How to make crostini: To prepare the bread toasts (crostini), refer to how to make crostini.
 It’s very easy to do and the recipe will show you three different ways to toast the bread.